Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 Creating and manipulating Tulip visualizations with the :mod:`tulipgui` module
 ===============================================================================

-Starting the 4.4 release of Tulip, a new module called :mod:`tulipgui` is available allowing to create and manipulate Tulip views (typically node link diagram views).
+Starting the 4.4 release of Tulip, a module called :mod:`tulipgui` is available allowing to create and manipulate Tulip views (typically node link diagram views).
 The module is usable from the Python Script editor integrated in the Tulip software GUI.